Congress accuses BJP of obstructing Mallikarjun Kharge in Rajya Sabha

 Speaking about India’s foreign policy, EAM S Jaishankar told the Parliament on Thursday that India had prioritised its engagements with its neighbours and elucidated on the many advancements that India has made under the leadership of Prime Minister Narendra Modi as far as bilateral ties are concerned

-The Congress on Thursday accused the Bharatiya Janata Party (BJP) of obstructing Congress president Mallikarjun Kharge from speaking in the House as he sought clarification on the external affairs minister’s statement on India’s foreign policy.
+The Congress on Thursday accused the Bharatiya Janata Party (BJP) of obstructing Congress president Mallikarjun Kharge from speaking in the Rajya Sabha after external affairs minister S Jaishankar’s statement on developments on India’s foreign policy.

-Kharge could not speak in the due to sloganeering after the external affairs minister’s statement on India’s foreign policy developments.

-Speaking on the “latest developments” in foreign policy, S Jaishankar told on Thursday that India had prioritised its engagements with its neighbours and elucidated on the significant progress made in bilateral relations under the leadership of PM Modi.
+Speaking on the “latest developments” in foreign policy, S Jaishankar told the House that India had prioritised its engagements with its neighbours and elucidated on the significant progress made in bilateral relations under the leadership of PM Modi.

 Slamming the Opposition’s disruption during his statement, Jaishankar said, “If you claim to be ‘INDIA’ but if you are not prepared to listen to India’s national interests, then what kind of India are you?
 If you cannot respect the president, vice president, prime minister, if you won’t allow the external affairs minister to make a statement in Parliament, then it’s a very sorry state of affairs.”